bat-z/bat-z/README.md

 2. I am a very sensitive person and overthinker.
 I worried/care about my friends and the people I interact with, and I try to be on their good side.
 I apologize very often, and I also find it hard to say no or set boundaries for myself.

 3. Please check my kintypes list for doubles in pronouncc! to avoid accidental awkward situations.
-If you feel uncomfortable with me kinfirm the victims or the bad people please do not int.
+If you feel uncomfortable with me kinfirm the bad people please do not int.

 4. Be aware!
 This person is a survivor of abuse/SA/Groomings.
 Please be careful with what you say.
 I’m usually not bothered by sexually explicit jokes or some uncomfortle jokes, but it’s something to keep in mind.
 I do have my own triggers, but I don't bother telling anyone unless we're, like, very close...?
 I thought it would sound ridiculous lol.